View Source AWS.VPCLattice (aws-elixir v1.0.4)

 View Source

-Deletes the association between a specified service and the specific service network.
+Deletes the association between a service and a service network.

-This request will fail if an association is still in progress.
+This operation fails if an association is still in progress.

 Link to this function